-Migrating from SharePoint On-Premise to Online is not mandatory, but it is recommended, especially since the extended support that Microsoft offered for SharePoint 2013 will end in April 2023 making this version obsolete.
-If you’re currently based on SharePoint 2013, this imminent end-of-life could be a big push towards finally making the move to the cloud.
+Migrating from SharePoint On-Premise to Online is not mandatory, but it is recommended, especially since the extended support that Microsoft offered for SharePoint 2013 ended in April 2023 making this version obsolete.
+If you’re currently based on SharePoint 2013, this end-of-life could be a big push towards finally making the move to the cloud.

 What is the difference between SharePoint On-Premise and SharePoint Online?